Current projects

 Venue: Captain Musick Air Scout Hall, 64 Pigeon Mountain Road, Halfmoon Bay, Auckland

-Book by emailing Jessie, booking fee applies $15, workshops are free
+Booking fee applies $15, workshops are free.

 This is an Arts Out East Project in collaboration with the Howick Village Association.
 Arts Out East is supported by Te Tuhi and Howick Local Board